SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 terminates the subgoal.
 The result is dependent only on the existence of the substate within a substate.

-In these cases, EBC will learn a chunk with no conditions, which it will reject.
+In these cases, EBBS will learn a chunk with no conditions, which it will reject.
 But the superstate result is still created by the substate rule that matched.
 If a new rule is learned that uses that result, it will be over-general since the rule does not summarize the reasoning that led to the result, namely that all